Abdullah-57/FinTech-DataGen/README.md

 - **ML Models**: Basic structure for financial prediction models
 - **Database**: MongoDB connection and data models

-The existing `fintech_data_curator.py` is integrated into the backend for data generation.
+The `fintech_data_curator.py` is now located in the backend directory and integrated for data generation.

 ---